-The vice president for business and finance supervises the overall functions of budgets and systems, business affairs, housing, auxiliary services, controller, contract and grant accounting, payroll, purchasing and central stores, and inventory control.
+The vice president for business and finance and chief financial officer supervises the overall functions of budgets and systems, business affairs, housing, auxiliary services, controller, contract and grant accounting, payroll, purchasing and central stores, and inventory control.

 The vice president and chief information officer is responsible for coordinating and facilitating the University information technology infrastructure.